gary-harlow/HESXRD-Analysis-Toolkit/README.md

 be easily used during an experiment.
 For there are some limitations in that the in-plane lattice vectors are expected to be 90 degrees.

-For more general reciprocal space transformaitons abd binning See the ESRF Binoculars software.
+For more general reciprocal space transformaitons and binning See the ESRF Binoculars software.

 @author: Sebastian Pfaff and Gary S. Harlow